Generic Name: interferon alfa-2b (IN ter FEAR on AL fa 2b)

 thinning hair; or

-swelling, redness, or itching where an injection was given.
+swelling, pain, or burning where an injection was given.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.